- Submitting the thesis

 Number of copies

-You must provide temporary bound copies of your thesis to the Thesis Examinations Officer within the Office of Research and Development.
+Dependent on which format your examiners prefer (electronic or hard copy), you may need to provide temporary bound copies of your thesis to the Thesis Examinations Officer within the Office of Research and Development.

 Permanent binding will only be carried out after the examination process is complete and your thesis has been classified as passed, as explained in the section on the examination process.
 See the section below on final binding.